11 Things To Do In Colonial Beach That Make It Special

 6. Colonial Beach Brewery & Hotel

-Relax at the bar’s polished wood counter or grab a table within the high-ceiling taproom lined with large fermenters.
-Try one of their flagships like the floral Hibiscus Saison or malty Rivah Red Ale.
-Seizing upon local flavors, they also offer rotating summer beers infused with fresh peach and watermelon.
+Settle at the bar's polished wood counter, or stick your chair right in the high-ceiling taproom lined with large fermenters.
+Choose from some of their flagships such as their floral Hibiscus Saison or malty Rivah Red Ales.
+They also have a rotating summer beer option infused with fresh peach and watermelon, seizing on local flavors.

 7. New Orleans-Style Boardwalk

-Stroll the wooden boardwalk and follow your ears to find French Quarter-style balconies, patios, and verandas overflowing with the sounds of energetic live music.
-Sip Hurricane cocktails and nibble beignets dusted with powdered sugar.
-Tap your toes to bluesy jazz trios, energetic zydeco jams, and old-time rock and roll.
+Stroll the wooden boardwalk and follow your ears to find balconies, patios, and verandas inspired by the great French Quarter, all generously spilling sounds of energetic live music.
+Have a Hurricane and nibble on some powdered sugar-dusted beignets, tapping your toes along to bluesy jazz trios, energetic zydeco jams, and good old rock and roll.

 Museums & Historic Sites